- Monroe One

 - Building-level teams are established to create structure for program-level support.

-- The Board of Education formally adopts the DEI policy and reimagined Mission and Vision statements.
+- The Board of Education formally adopts the policy around inclusion and the reimagined Mission and Vision statements.

 -